els-p/Bot_or_Human/README.md

 # Bot_or_Human
-Classifying posts from Reddit -Bot or Human?
+Predict if a post from Reddit was made by a machine or human.

 ## Problem statement
-Social media content such as posts and reviews can be created by computer bots.
-How can we capture "fake" reviews to find content actually contributed by humans, improving accuracy of analyses done on such data?
+Social media content such as posts and reviews can be created by machines.
+How can we capture automated posts and reviews to identify content actually contributed by humans.
+The implications vary from improving accuracy of text analysis like sentiment analysis, to preserving the authenticity of product/ service reviews.

 ## Goal
 To build a binary classifer model that can identify if a post is from either one of the the below two subreddits: